 Las Vegas Fraud Crime Lawyers

 Crimes categorized as fraud are typically defined as a non-violent crime that involves deception, concealment, theft or scheme.
 There are many different types of fraudulent crimes and each one is a known practice area that The Defenders can assist with.
 Some of these crimes are not only charged at a state level, but they can also be charged at the federal level.
-The fraudulent crimes that you might be faced with are:

 - White Collar Crimes: Many times, white-collar crimes are committed by business professionals, public officials, or other professional people with the means and access to commit such crimes.
 Depending on the type of white-collar crime committed, it can be investigated and prosecuted by the state or the federal government.